 Connection information for the slave server.
+You may specify only one slave for this option.

 To connect to a server, it is necessary to specify connection parameters such as the user name, host name, password, and either a port or socket.
 MySQL Utilities provides a number of ways to supply this information.
-All of the methods require specifying your choice via a command-line option such as -- server, --master, --slave, etc. The methods include the following in order of most secure to least secure.
+All of the methods require specifying your choice via a command-line option such as --server, --master, --slave, etc. The methods include the following in order of most secure to least secure.

 - Use login-paths from your .mylogin.cnf file (encrypted, not visible).
-Example : login-path[:port] [:socket] - Use a configuration file (unencrypted, not visible) Note: available in release-1.5.0.
+Example: login-path[:port][:socket] - Use a configuration file (unencrypted, not visible) Note: available in release-1.5.0.
 Example: configuration-file-path[:section] - Specify the data on the command-line (unencrypted, visible).
-Example: user[:passwd]@host[:port] [:socket] - --ssl-ca
+Example : user[:passwd]@host[:port][:socket] - --ssl-ca